'David Sheard and the UK 'Butterfly Household'comes to Australia' to find out more click here

 At a conference organised by Worcestershire County Council, Peter Priednieks, Director and Daren Felgate, Consultant / Trainer lauched Dementia Care Matters' new model for dementia care home support "Inspiring Home Support: The 50 Point Outcomes" Checklist. - checklist

-Dementia Care Matters has launched a Quality of Life "kite mark" which focuses on quality of life outcomes, being recognised for quality dementia care and which provides the Care Quality Commission with independent evidence. press release
+Dementia Care Matters has launched The Butterfly Model of Care Quality of Life Accreditation Award which focuses on quality of life outcomes, being recognised for quality dementia care and which provides the Care Quality Commission with independent evidence. press release

 December 2009 - Dementia Care Matters and the BBC / Open University